stats-ICCAT/iccat.pub.aes/README.md

 # How to update

-If needed, the reference data shall be updated by executing the [`initialize_reference_data_aesthetics.R`](https://github.com/stats-ICCAT/iccat.pub.aes/blob/main/data-raw/initialize_reference_data_aesthetics.R) script (currently stored under the standard [`data-raw`](https://github.com/stats-ICCAT/iccat.pub.aes/tree/main/data-raw) folder).
+If needed, the ICCAT aesthetics reference data shall be updated by executing the [`initialize_reference_data_aesthetics.R`](https://github.com/stats-ICCAT/iccat.pub.aes/blob/main/data-raw/initialize_reference_data_aesthetics.R) script (currently stored under the standard [`data-raw`](https://github.com/stats-ICCAT/iccat.pub.aes/tree/main/data-raw) folder).

 After the new reference data have been created and placed under the [`data`](https://github.com/stats-ICCAT/iccat.pub.aes/tree/main/data) folder, the [`data.R`](https://github.com/stats-ICCAT/iccat.pub.aes/blob/main/data/data.R) script **must** be updated to properly document the additions and ensure these are exported by the library.